maciekmm/mionskowski.pl/content/posts/iframe-code-preview/index.md

 If you are using a static site generator such as [Hugo](https://gohugo.io) or [Jekyll](https://jekyllrb.com) you will be familiar with templates.

-We will focus on Hugo and native Go's templating features, but this can easily translate to other templating languages.
+We will focus on Hugo and native Go's templating features, but this can be easily translated to other templating languages.

 Hugo supports [shortcode templates](https://gohugo.io/templates/shortcode-templates/).
-The feature fits our use case perfectly, as we can expect to define something similar to:
+With shortcodes we can expect to define something similar to:

 ```html
 {{</* code-preview */>}}